This is a preview of the content in our French Food Decoder app. Get the app to:

 Ail, échalotte, oignon

-Most of the year (but rare in December—February) they also sell spring onions (scallions), which go under several names: cébettes, oignons nouveau, oignons verts, oignons de salades, oignons blancs or ciboules.
+Most of the year (but rarely in December—February) they also sell spring onions (scallions), which go under several names: cébettes, oignons nouveau, oignons verts, oignons de salades, oignons blancs or ciboules.
 Don’t confuse them with aillets.

 Some special kinds of French onions